edde-framework/edde/docs/edde/index.md

 * [Exceptions](/edde/exceptions): Edde is using simple exception model; in general no body cares about exceptions, but it could make development a bit easier.

+* [Logging](/edde/logging): Every application needs to keep logs.
+Not on filesystem though ;).

+* [ORM](/edde/orm): A little surprise here - story about the question if ORM is useful or not.

+* [Schema](/edde/schema): Another nice piece of code useful for data format description to keep entities and data format separated.

+* [Storage](/edde/storage): That interesting part for everybody; how to save and retrieve you valuable data!